Information and additional support for Education, Health and Care Needs Assessments and Plans

 Following the meeting, the SEND Lead Worker overseeing the request will contact the parent or carer in writing or a young person over 16 if they may the request, to let them know the group's decision.
 The letter will always offer the opportunity to speak with the parents and with the setting to discuss the decision and next steps.

-The Local Authority has introducing a new moderation and quality assurance process to make sure that decision making is consistent and fair and in the best interests of the child or young person.
+The local authority is introducing a new moderation and quality assurance process to make sure that decision making is consistent and fair and in the best interests of the child or young person.
 Appointed parent representatives from the Wiltshire Parent Carer Council and school SENCos will be supporting this process and attending group meetings.
 The moderation will not alter existing decisions but will provide feedback to the SEN team on the decision-making processes in place.

 Once the assessment is completed, a Discussion and Decision Group will follow the Code of Practice and the evidence provided to see if it is necessary for the child or young person to have an EHC Plan.